gustavoh430/Jenkins_Integration/README.md

  docker pull sonarqube
 ```

-Then, run this image to create a container em port 9000.
+Then, run this image to create a container on port 9000.

 ```code
  docker run -d --name sonarqube --network jenkins_net -p 9000:9000 sonarqube